 How can one reach you?

-Thanks very much Eric for taking time despite your busy schedule, it’s my hope that many will find this interview insightful and will help them make better decision when it comes to starting and running successful dropshipping store.
+Thanks very much, Eric, for taking time despite your busy schedule; I hope that many will find this interview insightful and will help them make better decisions when it comes to starting dropshipping business.